-Community Resource Officers provide community assistance on issues such as neighbor disputes, public nuisances, zoning issues, fraud and crime prevention and other neighborhood concerns.
-Community Resource Officers attend regular meetings with neighborhood organizations to provide training on issues pertaining, but not limited to: the Neighborhood Watch program, commercial and home security, gang awareness, crime prevention, and more.
+Community Resource Officers (CRO) provide assistance on issues such as neighbor disputes, public nuisances, zoning issues, fraud and crime prevention, and other neighborhood concerns.
+They attend regular neighborhood organization meetings and provide training on issues such as neighborhood watch, commercial and home security, gang awareness, crime prevention, and much more.

 1566 Washington Street